Thai food is world famous and for me it is without any doubt the best in whole Asia. Or how Thais would say:

 Khao Niaow Ma Muang is one of those dishes that you can have both as a dessert or main dish.
-It basically contains four different things: sweet mango, sweet sticky rice topped with coconut milk and small green beans.
-It’s one of the sweetest Thai foods, but for sure one of the most delicous.
+It basically contains four different things: sweet mango, sweet sticky rice topped with coconut milk and yellow mung beans.
+It’s one of the sweetest Thai foods, but for sure one of the most delicious ones.

-I found it to me more expensive in Bangkok that elsewhere in Thailand.
-Example: The Khao Niaow Ma Muang dish you can see on the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however on a local market in Pattaya I got a bigger dish for just 50 Baht.
+I found it to be more expensive in Bangkok than elsewhere in Thailand.
+Example: The Khao Niaow Ma Muang dish you can see in the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however at a local market in Pattaya I got a similar size for just 50 Baht.

 4. Pad Thai (ผัดไทย)

 Another local favorite that isn’t just popular among local Thais but a standard on every menu of international Thai restaurants.
 Pad Thai literally means “Thai style stir fry”.
 That’s quite a general term for a dish but that’s what Pad Thai is like:

 There are countless variations of this timeless traditional meal, but the basic ingredients of any Pad Thai are: Noodles (usually long rice noodles) stir fried with tofu, bean sprouts, shallots and leeks.
 On top of that you have the choice of putting fish sauce, vinegar, sugar, chili powder and crushed peanuts – whatever suits your taste.